jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 Previous research projects:

-- **[Frontier AI regulation: Managing emerging risks to public safety](https://arxiv.org/abs/2307.03718)** (with [Markus Anderljung](https://www.linkedin.com/in/markus-anderljung-21369974/) and many others).
-This multi-author report is the first attempt to sketch a regulatory regime for frontier AI models.
+- **Frontier AI regulation: Managing emerging risks to public safety** (with [Markus Anderljung](https://www.linkedin.com/in/markus-anderljung-21369974/) and others).
+This multi-author report is the first attempt to sketch a regulatory regime for frontier AI models. [[Read](https://arxiv.org/abs/2307.03718)]

-- **[Defining the scope of AI regulations](https://doi.org/10.1080/17579961.2023.2184135).** In this article, I argue that the material scope of AI regulation should not rely on the term AI.
+- **Defining the scope of AI regulations.** In this article, I argue that the material scope of AI regulation should not rely on the term AI.
 Instead, policy makers should take a risk-based approach.
 They should identify the features of AI systems that drive key risks, and then define these features.
-These features might be related to the system’s design, application, or capabilities.
+These features might be related to the system’s design, application, or capabilities. [[DRead](https://doi.org/10.1080/17579961.2023.2184135)]

 [Figure]